Constellation Shaping for OFDM-ISAC Systems: From Theoretical Bounds to Practical Implementation: Low-Complexity Implementation of Constellation Shaping for ISAC

 Fig.~\ref{fig:PAS:GLLR_values_1D} shows the marginalized \ac{LLR} functions for all six bits, which can now be approximated using one-dimensional \acp{LUT}, enabling low-complexity implementation.
-Interestingly, the radial components of bits 5 and 6 are identical, such that a single \ac{LUT} suffices for both.
-Therefore, only seven 1D look-up tables are needed in total: one each for bits 1-4, one for the radial component shared by bits 5 and 6, and one for their respective phase components.
+In the top-right plot, we observe that bits 3 and 4 depend on their respective Cartesian component in an equivalent manner.
+This follows from the rotational symmetry of the shaped constellation (see Fig.~\ref{fig:PAS:GLLR_values_2D}) and the fact that they represent coarse phase information, corresponding to the sign of the real and imaginary parts, respectively.
+Consequently, a single \ac{LUT} suffices for both bits.
+Furthermore, the radial components of bits 5 and 6 are similar (see left plot) because both bits encode further phase information.
+Consequently, a single \ac{LUT} suffices for the radial part of both bits.
+Therefore, only six one-dimensional look-up tables are needed in total: one each for bits 1 and 2, one for bits 3 and 4, one for the radial component shared by bits 5 and 6, and one for their respective phase components.
 We note that the one-dimensional \acp{LLR} can be approximated using piecewise linear functions, further reducing complexity.
 However, the specific implementation details are beyond the scope of this paper.
 Nevertheless, assuming $V$ entries per dimension per \ac{LUT}, this reduces the total storage requirement from $\mathcal{O}(6V^2)$ to $\mathcal{O}(7V)$, offering a significant memory saving.
 We remark that the proposed approximation generalizes to larger constellations: Amplitude bits remain largely insensitive to phase, the first two phase bits correspond to real and imaginary half-planes, and higher-order phase bits exhibit oscillatory angular patterns.